Compare

 Days-to-start onboarding~

-✓ = native · ~ = partial / by segment · ✗ = not available.
-Adaptive details reflect its ERP-overlay model and mid-market/enterprise focus.
+= native · ~ = partial · = not available.
+Adaptive details reflect its overlay model on top of an existing accounting system.

 The case